 - Check all other faucets in your home to find out if you have additional frozen pipes.
 If one pipe freezes, others may freeze, too.

-The thawing problem could take a few hours to resolve, depending on the situation.
+It's important to keep in mind that thawing the pipes could take a few hours, depending on the situation.

 flowie water sensor sends frozen pipe and temperature alerts

 Check with your insurance company to see if your policy covers water damage from burst pipes.
 If you're interested in keeping track of temperatures in your home or property as well as monitoring water use and protecting your home or property from leaks/floods, have a gander at the Flowie water sensor.